<big>Glossary of Painting Terms</big>(As of July 2003)

 How to create

-structure and texture effects.
+structural and surface effects.

 Functional layers